cdpsolutions/PacMan/README.md

         Monster pinkGhost;
         Monster aquaGhost;
         Monster orangeGhost;
-        //for this project we added sound when Pacman dies and when the game plays
+        //for this project added sound when Pacman dies and when the game plays
         // This SoundPlayer plays a sound whenever PacMan dies but comes back to life.
         //**Special Thanks to HB Radke for creating all the sounds/music especially for this game** System.Media.SoundPlayer dieSoundPlayer = new System.Media.SoundPlayer(@"../../sounds/pacdies.wav");